mosaicml/composer/composer/algorithms/progressive_resizing/README.md

 ### Implementation Details

-TODO(Cory): A brief description of how this works under the hood.
+TODO(Cory): A brief description of how this works under the hood.-->

 ## Suggested Hyperparameters